- Who is posting ideas?

 OverviewTo start, you will get a high level overview of engagement across your forums from the last 12 months.
 This will help you identify areas you will want to dig into for more detail.

-- Counts all ideas created, supports and requests captured in the last 12 months.
+- Counts all ideas created, supports and feedback captured in the last 12 months.
 Does not count comments.
 Compares the current 90 day period to the last 90 days.

 - Pro Tip: If you see total feedback trending down, we recommend digging into the reports around channel and forum engagement to identify areas where there's been a drop in activity.

 - Counts all users who have voted for an idea, created an idea, or had feedback captured on their behalf by an admin or contributor.

 - Pro Tip: If you aren't seeing as many users with feedback as you want, we recommend looking at which channels you are using to collect feedback.
 We recommended using the web portal, widget and Contributor Sidebar for maximum coverage.

 - The number of accounts who's users have given feedback.
 You will need to have Accounts setup on your UserVoice instance and users connected to those accounts (learn more here).